iomesh/docs/docs/cluster-operations/replace-failed-disk.md

               matchLabels:
                 iomesh.com/bd-deviceType: disk
             exclude:
             - blockdevice-66312cce9037ae891a099ad83f44d7c9
       # ...
     ```

-6. Repeat Step 3 to verify that there are no ongoing migration or recovery tasks for the cluster.
+6. Repeat Step 2 and 3 to verify that there are no ongoing migration or recovery tasks for the cluster.

 7. Verify that the block device is in `unclaimed` state.
     ```shell